What pigging is and how it works

 Here’s a typical example to illustrate why many industrial processes use pigging.

 Without a pigging process, the pipe or tube would typically be flushed through using water or other cleaning fluid (and some cleaning fluids are highly toxic).
-Not only does this take time, labour and uses a lot of water and cleaning fluid, it results in the fluid that stayed in the pipe being flushed to waste.
+Not only does this take time, labour and uses a lot of water and cleaning fluid, it results in the fluid that stays in the pipe being flushed to waste.
 Pigging saves this product in useable form.
 HPS pigs typically recover up to 99.5% of product!

 homecare production pigging case study